fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

 See [Cross-Platform Portable Class Libraries with .NET are Happening](http://www.hanselman.com/blog/CrossPlatformPortableClassLibrariesWithNETAreHappening.aspx) for a perspective on cross-platform portable libraries for Visual Studio users.

-F# portable libraries use FSharp.Core versions such as 4.3.5.1, with matching mscorlib versions.
+F# portable libraries reference FSharp.Core versions such as 2.3.5.1, with matching mscorlib versions.
 A binding redirect may be neeeded to ensure bindings to these libraries redirect correctly, e.g. to FSharp.Core 4.3.1.0.